mskf1383/pashmak/README.md

 new name
 ```

-here, `gset` command (from stdlib) gets two parameters: first, global variable name and second, new value for that
+Here, `gset` command (from stdlib) gets two parameters: first, global variable name and second, new value for that

-this command sets value of that variable globaly.
+This command sets value of that variable globaly.

-##### NOTE: after running gset, new value will set for global variable but it will not set also localy. so, after use gset, also use copy to update value localy (if you want)
+##### NOTE: After running gset, new value will set for global variable but it will not set also localy.
+So, after use gset, also use copy to update value localy (if you want)

-### handle functions output
+### Handle functions output

-when you calling a function, that function may return a output. this value as output should be save in mem
+When you calling a function, that function may return a output.
+This value as output should be save in mem

-look at this example:
+Look at this example:

 ```bash
 func add_two_nums ($nums);